MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 slug: handling-new-users
 ---

-In the previous section, we've successfully setup some logic in our `LoginViewController` that is supposed to determines whether an authenticated user is a new or existing user.
+In the previous section, we've successfully setup some logic in our `LoginViewController` that is supposed to determine whether an authenticated user is a new or existing user.
 We uncovered through testing that it currently doesn't work.
-In this section, we'll look handle the login flow for new users which will fix our previous code.
+In this section, we'll handle the login flow for new users which will fix our previous code.

 # Writing Data to Firebase